shxdow/shxdow.github.io/index.md

 I am completing my M.Sc. in computer engineering whilst working in computer security.

-I like compilers, reverse engineering, vulnerability research, binary exploitation, logic and mathematics.
+I like vulnerability research, binary {exploitation, analysis}, logic and mathematics, compilers, reverse engineering.
 Even to my surprise, I managed to get interested enough in weightlifting to make it a part of my daily life.

 I occasionally write about things I'm learning on my [blog](/blog).